Code-Institute-Submissions/RuiOliveira83-MP3/README.md

   - There's a search bar on top of the home page where the user can search for recipes.
 It will search words on the ingredients, title and category.
 * As a regular user, I want to see all the recipes in each category;
   - A user can select a category using the header's dropdown menu or, when it's in the recipe page, clicking on the shown category, and the user will be directed to a page with all the recipes for that category.
-* As a registered user, I want to have all the funcionalities of a regular user and some extra functionalities;
+* As a registered user, I want to have all the functionalities of a regular user and some extra functionalities;
-  - A registered user can do everything a unregistered user can.
+  - A registered user can do everything an unregistered user can.
 * As a registered user, I want to make use of CRUD (create, read, update and delete) for my recipes;
   - A registered user can add a new recipe using the link on the header.
 The user can edit and delete a recipe, as long as the recipe was added by the user.
 The user can edit and delete a recipe using the links located on the bottom of the recipe cards or using the buttons located on the bottom of the recipe page.
 * As a registered user, I want to quickly see all my recipes;
   - When a registered user clicks on "My Recipes" the user is redirected to a page with all the recipes the user added.
-* As a Admin user, I want to have all the funcionalities of a registered user and some extra functionalities.
+* As an Admin user, I want to have all the functionalities of a registered user and some extra functionalities.
-  - A Admin user can do everything a regitered user can.
+  - An Admin user can do everything a registered user can.
-* As a Admin user, I want to be to make use of CRUD (create, read, update and delete) for all recipes;
+* As an Admin user, I want to be to make use of CRUD (create, read, update and delete) for all recipes;
   - An Admin can read, edit and delete all the recipes, not only the recipes added by the Admin user.
 * As a Admin user, I want to be to make use of CRUD (create, read, update and delete) for the categories;
   - An Admin user can create new categories or delete existing categories using the link "Manage Categories" located on the header.